Wide-Sense Stationarity in Generalized Graph Signal Processing: Wiener Filters

 \section{Wiener Filters}

 In this section, we investigate the denoising and recovery problems in the GGSP framework.
 In traditional GSP, these problems are formulated as regularized regression problems, whose regularization terms depend on the PSD values of the signal and noise\cite{PerVan:J17}.
 This optimization framework is also adopted under the time-vertex framework \cite{PerLouGraVan:C17}.
 The Wiener filters of these frameworks are the \gls{BLUE} in their respective frameworks.
-Distributed approaches are developed to approximate graph Wiener filter in \cite{IsuLorBanLeu:C18}.
-For image denoising problems, the vertex-frequency Wiener filter is proposed\cite{YagOzg:J20}.
 In the GGSP framework, the observed signal on each vertex may come from an infinite-dimensional Hilbert space.
 In the sequel, we see that the Wiener filter takes the same form as the aforementioned formulations.